 Low self-esteem, assertiveness, anger, communication or career issues.

 Evenings and weekend appointments are available depending on the counsellor or intern.
 Please contact us with any questions or to book an appointment.
-Interns see clients at the lower sliding fee scale ($15-$50) and currently we have interns available in the North Vancouver and Vancouver offices.
+Interns see clients at the lower sliding fee scale ($15-$50) and currently, we have interns available in the North Vancouver, Vancouver, and New Westminster offices.

 915 – 1125 Howe Street, Vancouver, V6G 2K8 (Howe & Helmcken)